 Pretty and delicious, this Maple Pecan Hasselback Butternut Squash is a great way to enjoy butternut squash - cut hasselback style and roasted with maple syrup and butter.

-The beauty of this dish lies in the combination of the deliciousness that is roasted butternut squash, combined with the simple flavours of maple, butter and thyme and the fun way you can eat it a luscious slice at a time.
-It's a simply perfect way to enjoy butternut squash.
+The beauty of this hasselback butternut squash lies in the combination of the deliciousness that is roasted butternut squash, combined with the simple flavours of maple, butter and thyme and the fun way you can eat it a luscious slice at a time.
+It’s a simply perfect way to enjoy butternut squash.

 I think this would be a wonderful Thanksgiving side-dish, but honestly, it's simple enough to make just for any meal and a great way to enjoy the Fall butternut squash bounty.

-Don't attempt to cut the slits in the butternut squash without pre-baking it for 20 minutes first.
-That's a quick way to end up in the emergency room!
+- Don’t attempt to cut the slits in the butternut squash without pre-baking it for 20 minutes first.
+That’s a quick way to end up with a kitchen mishap!

 Ingredients